Take the free, 5 minute attachment style quiz to explore how

 Select one of the three boxes below to indicate whether you are single, in a relationship or a parent.

-We will show you common behaviors for adults with this attachment style.
+We will show you common behaviors and characteristics for each attachment style based on your situation.

 The Anxious Attachment Style is also known as Preoccupied.
 Individuals with this attachment style crave relationships, intimacy, and love.
 For this reason, they might have a hard time being single.
 People with this attachment style might enjoy dating, as it often involves flirting, being seduced, and receiving attention.
 This type of reassurance and confidence boost is tempting to people with an anxious attachment style.
 Once dating turns into a relationship, however, such individuals start experiencing fear of rejection, jealousy and distress.